The PM Prestige Trap: Why Product Management Is Not Your Escape From Engineering

 Frequently Asked Questions

-What is the reality of pm prestige trap in India?
+What is the actual reality for Product Management careers in India?

 PM is 50-60% Meetings.
 If you hate meetings, you will hate PM.